tptheautis/Restaurant-Page/README.md

 - Node.js

 Purpose:
 This project was done to familiarize myself with webpack and its' functionalities.
-No styling was done, and it was merely to learn how to bundle, import, export, and run multiple files together using webpack, while also brushing up on my dom manipulation skills.
+Minimal styling was done, and it was merely to learn how to bundle, import, export, and run multiple files together using webpack, while also brushing up on my dom manipulation skills.